yokarale/tci-flogo/samples/app-dev/Connectors/AmazonSNSSample/readme.md

 This example demonstrate how we can publish plain text messages as well as custom or platform specific messages to a Amazon SNS topic with message attributes.
 You can send an email or SMS to a mobile phone with type custom message like JSON format set in GCM in this example.

 To receive messages published to a topic, you must subscribe an endpoint to the topic.
 When you subscribe an endpoint to a topic, the endpoint begins to receive messages published to the associated topic.
 You can only subscribe an endpoint to SNS topic from Amazon Web Service account.
-For details about how to subscribe an endpoint to a topic, see Amazon SQS documentation.
+For details about how to subscribe an endpoint to a topic, see Amazon SNS documentation.

 ## Prerequisites

 * Ensure that Flogo Connector for Amazon SNS must be install.
-* Before you create a connection with AWS connector, you must have an active Amazon Web Service account with permission to access Amazon SQS.
-For details about how to use the product, see Amazon SQS documentation.
+* Before you create a connection with AWS connector, you must have an active Amazon Web Service account with permission to access Amazon SNS.
+For details about how to use the product, see Amazon SNS documentation.

 ## Import the sample